Hero background image default

 Program Structure

-The seminar takes place over 3 days, generally Tuesday afternoon – Friday morning.
+The seminar takes place over 2-3 days, generally Tuesday through Thursday or Friday.
 Dr. Watkins and other leaders design a learning experience that draws on the knowledge and expertise of the leaders and participants alike.
+Seminar costs are underwritten by the Thompson Scholars Endowment.

 Guthrie Scholars Pursue a topic of choice that engages a pressing issue of the Church from a Reformed perspective through the Guthrie Scholars Program.
 The program includes access to the library, a consultation with a faculty member, and a private guest room on campus.
 Travel and meals are the responsibility of the participant.